Albertans with disabilities have equitable access to adult learning through a process called accommodation.

 - disability related assistive services and/or equipment

-When you provide medical documentation diagnosing your permanent disability, you can be considered for supports and funding from:
+When you provide medical documentation diagnosing your disability, you can be considered for supports and funding from:

 - your post-secondary institution